 This test will run solely on organic traffic, allowing you to optimize your App Store product page conversion rates for organic traffic.
 Unfortunately, you won’t be able to have a dedicated product page for search traffic or one for browse traffic.

-So what the hell are you going to do with an App Store for your paid traffic with 35 custom product pages and one App Store for your organic traffic with one App Store product page you can test with four variations?
+So what are you going to do with an App Store for your paid traffic with 35 custom product pages and one App Store for your organic traffic with one App Store product page you can test with four variations?

 Thanks to the great experts here at Storemaven we were able to prepare for this moment and I’m excited to share with you the first iOS 15 framework that’ll allow you to: